cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

 ## <a id='using'></a>Using SendGrid within your Application ##

-Once your SendGrid service is added to your application, your [VCAP_SERVICES Environment Variable](../../../using/services/environment-variable.html) will be automatically updated to include your credentials.
+Once a SendGrid service instance has been bound to your application, the [VCAP_SERVICES Environment Variable](../../../using/services/environment-variable.html) will be automatically updated to include your credentials.
 The section of `VCAP_SERVICES` that pertains to SendGrid will look like so:

     {